RodrigoPAml/STOP_Protocol/README.md

 ```

 ### 4 - Sending a object
-This examples the client send a class object to the server
+In this example the client send a class object to the server

+### 5 - Thread safe test

+In this example many clients increment a value in the server to test if the operations are thread safe
+You can change the bool in the server class to see the difference